tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 7. For detailed descriptions of all configuration options that can be selected in the CMake GUI, consult [CMake options documentation](./CMakeOptions.md).

-*NOTE:* A few (red) warnings in the lower window of CMake can be ignored as long as it states *Configuring done* at the end.
+*NOTE:* Plenty of red warnings in the lower window of CMake can be expected and ignored as long as it states *Configuring done* at the end.

 8. After configuration process has successfully finished, click *Generate*.
 9. After generation process is done click *Open Project*.
 It will open the OpenInfraPlatform solution in Visual Studio.